PrannoyNamala/PrannoyNamala.github.io/_pages/about.md

 About Me
 ======
 I am a PhD candidate in the [Department of Mechanical Engineering](https://enme.umd.edu/) at the [University of Maryland, College Park](umd.edu) advised by [Dr. Jeffrey W. Herrmann](https://sites.google.com/cua.edu/herrmann/personal).
-My research focusses on metareasoning for multi-agent reach-avoid games -- developing systems that can choose the best strategy in real time based on agent configuration, game structure, and expected outcomes.
+My research focuses on metareasoning approaches for multi-agent reach-avoid games, where I develop models that can choose the best strategy in real time based on agent configuration, game structure, and expected outcomes.

 I work at the intersection of optimal control, game theory, reinforcement learning, and multi-agent systems.
 My goal is to design decision-making frameworks that allow teams of robots to coordinate intelligently in dynamic, adversarial environments.